cypress-io/cypress-react-unit-test/README.md

 - [Cypress Unit Testing React Components With TypeScript](https://medium.com/swlh/cypress-unit-testing-react-components-with-typescript-77b38e5043b3)
 - [Test The Interface Not The Implementation](https://glebbahmutov.com/blog/test-the-interface/) compares Jest + React Testing Library to cypress-react-unit-test + Cypress Testing Library
 - [Components People Test](https://glebbahmutov.com/blog/components-people-test/) about testing a component inside a Next.js-powered blog
+- [Effective React Tests](https://glebbahmutov.com/blog/effective-react-tests/) shows how to test a React component, verify Redux store, and test a custom hook

 Curious how we keep this library well-tested and all its examples up-to-date?
 Read the [Testing Pyramids](https://glebbahmutov.com/blog/testing-pyramids/) blog post.